jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-2a-ndp.md

-+++
+---
+heading: "Book 2, Chapter 2a"
-title=  "Money as Part of the General Stock of Society" heading=  "Book 2, Chapter 1a NDP" description=  "Money has wholesale and retail" date=  2020-01-28 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-2/chapter-1c-circulating" linkbtext=  "Chapter 1c" linkf=  "/research/smith/wealth-of-nations/book-2/chapter-2b" linkftext=  "Chapter 2b" icon=  "/icons/smith.png"
+title: "Money as Part of the General Stock of Society"
-+++
+linkTitle: "Chapter 2a"
+date: 2020-01-28
+image: "/covers/wn.jpg"
+description: "Money has wholesale and retail"
+icon: "/icons/smith.png"
+---

 {{< s v="1" >}} Book 1 showed that the price of commodities is made up of rent, wages, and profit.